 Sub Associations in King Farm:

-The King Farm community includes a Master Association for residential areas, King Farm Citizens Assembly, Inc. and the King Farm Conservancy, Inc., which overseas the commercial areas within the community.
+The King Farm community includes a Master Association for residential areas, King Farm Citizens Assembly, Inc. and the King Farm Conservancy, Inc., which oversees the commercial areas within the community.

 The individual condominiums located within King Farm must, by law, have their own condominium associations that are responsible only for the property controlled by the condominium.
 Covenants regarding parking, acceptable balcony/patio furniture, etc., can vary greatly from one condominium association to another, so be sure to read your documents carefully.